Madhuramakrishna/TechDocuments/XCode/Readme.md

 better-files is a dependency-free pragmatic thin Scala wrapper around Java NIO.
 It is an alternative to the IO interface present in the Scala standard library and defines idiomatic helpers to handle IO in a sane and elegant way.

+## Quicklens
+Quicklens is a small library which allows to modify deeply nested fields in case classes e.g.: modify(person)(_.address.street.name). using(_. toUpperCase) , without the need to create dedicated lens objects

 [df1]: <https://www.redhat.com/en/topics/microservices/what-is-istio>